-- Selecting and appointing asset managers the Trustee will consider potential managers' stewardship policies and activities - Asset manager engagement and monitoring on an annual basis, the Trustee will assess the voting and engagement activity of their asset managers.
+- Selecting and appointing asset managers the Trustee will consider potential managers' stewardship policies and activities - Asset manager engagement and monitoring the Trustee will assess the voting and engagement activity of their asset managers on an annual basis and monitor any ESG related actions on a biennial basis.
 The results of this analysis feeds into Trustee investment decision making.